github/government.github.com/docs/features.md

 ---
 title: Features
 layout: support-page
-description: GitHub Features
+description: GitHub was built with code in mind so that developers could work together, no matter where they were.
+Code, data and words are all simply text, so GitHub's collaboration features go way beyond just benefiting developers.
 permalink: /features/
 ---

-#### GitHub was built with code in mind so that developers could work together, no matter where they were.
-Because code, data and words are all simply text, GitHub's collaboration features go way beyond just benefiting developers.

 ## Collaborate
 - Whether your collaborating on source code, data, or text, GitHub automatically tracks who made what change when, and keeps a copy of each revsion along the way.